lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 The middleware layer also has support for Bedrock Prompt Management Prompts.
 It works the same as documented here: https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/bedrock-runtime/client/converse.html#

-You can use a prompt like this:
+You can use a managed prompt like this:
 ```
 model_id = "arn:aws:bedrock:us-west-2:235614385815:prompt/6LE1KDKISG" #Put the arn of your prompt as the model_id
 response = client.converse(